One-Week Northern Lights Winter Package with Ice Caving & National Parks

 • More

-Your next stop is the Snaefellsjokull National Park, home to the twin-peaked Snaefellsjokull stratovolcano.
-The glacier-capped volcano is visible from Reykjavik on a clear day.
-It also served as the entrance to the underworld in the Jules Verne novel Journey to the Center of the Earth.
+Next, you’ll reach Snaefellsjokull National Park, home to the twin-peaked Snaefellsjokull Stratovolcano (cone-shaped).
+The glacier-capped peak is visible from Reykjavik on clear days and famously served as the entrance to the underworld in Jules Verne’s Journey to the Center of the Earth.
+Explore the park, and for a deeper adventure, consider booking an optional tour into the Vatnshellir Lava Cave, where you’ll descend into a 7,000-year-old volcanic cave.

-Depending on your choice of accommodation when booking, you'll stay in a coastal village on the Snaefellsnes Peninsula or a cozy hotel in Borgarnes, both in West Iceland.
+Depending on your accommodation choice, you’ll stay in a cozy hotel either in a coastal village on the Snaefellsnes Peninsula or in Borgarnes, both located in West Iceland.

-If you're heading to Borgarnes, you'll have a final stop at the Kirkjufell mountain on the way.
-Its unique conical shape makes it highly distinctive, and it's now one of the most photographed mountains in the country.
-If you're staying on the Snaefellsnes Peninsula, you can visit the mountain tomorrow morning instead.
+If you’re heading to Borgarnes, a final stop at Kirkjufell Mountain will highlight your day.
+Its unique conical shape has made it one of the most photographed mountains in Iceland.
+If you're staying on the Snaefellsnes Peninsula, you can visit Kirkjufell the following morning instead.

 Read more